 Kim won Heritage's prestigious Drs.
 W. Glenn and Rita Ricardo Campbell Award, which goes to the employee who makes “an outstanding contribution to the analysis and promotion of a free society.”

-Before joining Heritage in 2001, Kim studied economics at Rutgers University in New Brunswick, N. J. He holds a master's degree in international trade and investment policy from the Elliott School of International Affairs at the George Washington University.
+Before joining Heritage in 2001, Kim studied Economics at Rutgers University in New Brunswick, New Jersey.
+He holds a master's degree in International Trade and Investment Policy from the Elliott School of International Affairs at the George Washington University.